 Our Services:

-• Salters’ are now scheduling for both AUCTIONS and ESTATE SALES in the Upper Peninsula and Northern Lower Peninsula of Michigan.
-Free consultation to Home Owners, Executor of Estates, Farmers, and Business Owners.
-Whatever the situation is, we can help!
+• Salters’ are scheduling for both Auctions and Estate Sales in the Upper Peninsula and Northern Lower Peninsula of Michigan.
+Free consultation to home owners, Executor of Estates, farmers, and business owners looking to liquidate.

-Click on the “Upcoming Auction” tab below to view our scheduled auctions.
+Click on the “Upcoming Auction” tab above to view our scheduled auctions.

-When a Personal Property Appraisal is done, the Executor of Estate/Home Owner will have a complete report of description, condition, fair market value of personal items within the Estate.
+When a Personal Property Appraisal is done, the Executor of Estate/Home Owner will have a complete report with description, condition, fair market value of personal items within the Estate.

-Click on the “Estate Clean-out References” tab above for more information and pictures of our past jobs.
+Click on the “Estate Clean-out References” tab above for more information and pictures of some of our past jobs.

 • Here are Five Auction Tips for Beginners!